Arai-4-Data-Analysis-Team/Wearables-Data-Analysis/README.md

 ## Prerequisites

-This a list of things you'll need to have this project up-and-running on your local machine:
+This a list of things you'll need to have this project up-and-running on your local machine.
+You can also use the `requirements.txt` file:

 •[Python 3.x](https://www.python.org/downloads/)
 •[pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)